Prabuddha781/pokerBets/README.md

 Challenge 1: Brute Forcing efficiently to calculate pre-flop odds.
 Or maybe there is a non-brute force way you could think of.
 I have used a hack for preFlop odds which is almost similar to what this guy/girl here wrote --> link (https://www.cardplayer.com/poker-tools/odds-and-outs#:~:text=Odds%20of%20two,73.3%25%20vs.%2026.7%25)

-Challenges:
+Other challenges:
 - Can you write more efficient ways to check the rank of the cards?
 I used an algorithm that scores the cards.
-Maybe there is something different.
+Maybe there is a better technique.
 - How would you organize the main gui class if you wrote it from the scratch?
-I crammed everything under a single class and the instances are quite packed imo.
+I crammed everything under a single class and the instances are quite packed.

 Let me know how the design of the program is.
 It is simple and beautiful in my opinion.